swingleSara/deathworks/README.md

 This app is still under construction!
 I have plenty of to-dos but am currently working on adding accessibility features before adding search functionality.
 Some of these to-dos include:
-    -archiving listings without deleting them
-    -internal notifications such as new questions or answers to questions a user has asked -employers being able to answer questions directly from their profile rather than on the    listing's page
+-internal notifications such as new questions or answers to questions a user has asked -viewing archived listings only

 # Install Dependencies